 The SBR CD-i 4000 was a compact CD-i player that came on the market in 1995 (the twilight of the CD-i system).
 It is a rebranded version of the Philips CD-i 470.
 But, where the 470 did not have a built-in Digital Video Cartridge, the 4000 had.
 Just as the CD-i 490.
 It, however, lacked the additional 16kb NV-RAM (32 total) of the on professional market orientated CD-i 490.

 Following the example of the CD-i 450 and 550, the 4000/470 was relatively cheap.
-Due to its low price, it was a popular CD-i player, although it could not prevent the downfall of the system.
+Due to its low price, it was a popular CD-i player.
+Although it could not prevent the downfall of the system.

 Société Belge Radio-électrique (SBR) was a Belgian radio manufacturer that was founded in 1913.
-It would even become the largest radio brand in Belgium and focused mainly on the sale of more expensive radio sets.
+It would become the largest radio brand in Belgium and focused mainly on the sale of more expensive radio sets.
 Like CBRT, SBR was a Belgian subsidiary of Philips.
-Around 1960, SBR’s own production is stopped, and the company started to manufacture transistor radios for Philips.
+Around 1960, SBR’s own production was stopped, and the company started to manufacture transistor radios for Philips.
 The SBR brand is gradually becoming a collector’s item.

 |Year of introduction